 You don’t have forever to file a dog bite claim in Ohio.
 Instead, the statute of limitations has a definite time frame for filing your lawsuit.
 There’s no specific statute of limitations for dog bite suits in Ohio.
 Instead, it’s the general Ohio personal injury statute that applies here.
 So, you have two years to file your dog bite claim in Ohio.

 Your time starts to count from the day the dog bites you.
 If you institute a late claim, the courts would most likely deny you access.
-Therefore, it’s best to contact a Columbus dog bite law firm early.
+Therefore, contacting a Columbus dog bite law firm early gives you a better chance of winning your claim.
 This is because they can ensure you start the legal process early.

-Columbus, Ohio Dog Bite Lawyers Can Help You!
+Our Columbus, Ohio Dog Bite Lawyers May Be Able to Help You!

-However, you’ll need the best Columbus dog bite attorneys.
+However, having a team of experienced Columbus dog bite attorneys may be a good option for you.
 At Babin Law, our legal team has extensive experience in winning bite injury claims.
-So, we can get you the maximum compensation for your injuries.
-It’ll thus be best to call our law firm for legal assistance.
+So if we're able to take on your case, we will try to get you the maximum compensation for your injuries.
+Call our law firm to see if you're eligible for legal assistance.